bairblog/bairblog.github.io/_posts/2017-08-02-minibatch-metropolis-hastings.md

-have one over-riding problem with respect to large datasets: other than the important class of conjugate models which admit Gibbs sampling, there has been no efficient way to do the Metropolis-Hastings tests required by general MCMC methods on minibatches of data (we will define/review M-H tests in a moment).
+have one over-riding problem with respect to large datasets: other than the important class of conjugate models which admit Gibbs sampling, there has been no efficient way to do the Metropolis-Hastings tests required by general MCMC methods on minibatches of data (we will define/review MH tests in a moment).
 In response, researchers had to design models to make inference tractable, e.g.
 [Restricted Boltzmann Machines][11] (RBMs) use a layered, undirected design to make Gibbs sampling possible.
 In a recent breakthrough, [VAEs][10] use